-As UV light has not yet been proved to be effective against SARS-CoV-2, there are no established procedures for using UV light for disinfecting transit vehicles and facilities.
-If a transit agency chooses to test UV lights for disinfection of its vehicles and facilities, APTA recommends that the agency consult with UV lighting experts to develop operating and maintenance procedures and to ensure that proper safety precautions are taken.
+As previously mentioned UV light has been proven to be effective against SARS-CoV-2, but there are no established procedures for using UV light for disinfecting transit vehicles and facilities.
+If a transit agency chooses to use UV lights for disinfection of its vehicles and facilities, APTA recommends that the agency consult with UV lighting experts to develop operating and maintenance procedures and to ensure that proper safety precautions are taken.